CumulusNetworks/docs/content/version/cumulus-linux-25esr/Layer-1-and-Layer-2-Features/Prescriptive-Topology-Manager-PTM.md

     }

-However, in this next example, PTM will compare using the FQDN and look for *switch05.cumulusnetworks.com*, which is the FQDN of the switch it’s running on:
+However, in this next example, PTM will compare using the FQDN and look for *switch05.cumulusnetworks.com*, which is the FQDN of the switch it's running on:

     graph G {